Tipser/slate/source/includes/_tipser-widget.md

 > Make sure to replace the values for `posId`, `domElementSelectorWhereToMount` and `tipserElementIdToBeMount`.

+In this mode, Tipser Widget renders on your page a shop widget defined in Tipser's CMS (Contentful).

+The prerequisite is to have a Contentful Shop created and configured (which is typically done by Tipser staff) and dedicate part of your page for Tipser Shop.

+`domElementSelectorWhereToMount` parameter is required in this mode.
+It is a [CSS selector](https://www.w3schools.com/cssref/css_selectors.asp) pointing to the element on your page where Tipser Shop will be injected.

 ## Displaying cart icon ##

-To keep the user informed about the state of his shopping cart and make it possible to finalize the checkout process at any time, Tipser Widget can attach a live shopping cart icon on your page.

-To make it possible you need to dedicate a part of your page to host a shopping cart and define a CSS selector to it in `domElementSelectorWhereToMountCart` option.

 ```js
 TIPSER.init({